lynx-x-ray-observatory/soxs/doc/source/command_line/general_info.rst

 .. code-block:: bash

     [~]$ make_point_source pt_src src1 20.0 -32.0 pt_src_spectrum.dat 100.0,ks --overwrite --area=3.0,m**2

+Since the quantities are the same but in different units, these two calls would be equivalent.

 The following arguments used in the command line scripts accept values with a unit specification: